 In 2008 Iancu completed her graduate Master study led by professor Ionel Pantea at the Music Academy in Timisoara.
 The study emphasized in particular the interpretation of contemporary music.

-In 2017 she fulfilled in Sweden the Aurora Music Master class of Opera and Lied, in chamber music and concerts, with Gitta-Maria Sjöberg.
-With the same teacher and six others, Katarina Karnèus, Matti Borg, Mette Borg, Mats Jansson, Hans Gefors and Fredrik de Jounge, in 2018 Daniela fulfilled the Nordic Song Festival Master class, in songs and romances in the Nordic languages.
+In 2017 and 2019 she fulfilled in Sweden the Aurora Music Master class of Opera and Lied, in opera, oratorio, chamber music and concerts, with Gitta-Maria Sjöberg, Gisela Stille and John Lundgren.
+With Gitta-Maria Sjöberg and six others, Katarina Karnèus, Matti Borg, Mette Borg, Mats Jansson, Hans Gefors and Fredrik de Jounge, in 2018 Daniela fulfilled the Nordic Song Festival Master class, in songs and romances in the Nordic languages.

 She completed her studies in 1999, and the following year she debuted in the role of Azucena in Verdi’s The Troubadour at the Romanian National Opera in Timisoara in 2000.
 In the same theater she sang Ulrica in Verdi’s A Masked Ball.